El Hatillo Municipality: History

 In 1809, landlord and Lieutenant Colonel Manuel Escalona achieved the separation of El Hatillo from Petare, another suburb of Caracas, making it a different Tenientazgo de Justicia – a type of administrative division at the time.
 On April 19, 1810, Escalona enjoined the town to the movement of independence under Simón Bolívar, becoming another important person in the history of the municipality.

 Ana Francisca Pérez García, Don Baltasar's wife, was a noteworthy woman in El Hatillo, attending to community children, elders and ill citizens.
 She donated a considerable amount of money for the construction of a hospital in Petare after the 1812 earthquake; this hospital is currently known as the Pérez de León de Petare Hospital.

 One of the most ambitious urbanisation projects in El Hatillo since its founding was the neighborhood called La Lagunita.
 In the 1950s and 1960s, La Lagunita S.A. constructed a "functional, futuristic and comfortable" residential zone.
 To encourage people to settle in the area, each parcel included a membership to Lagunita Country Club, which was officially opened in 1964.
 Brazilian landscape designer Roberto Burle Marx contributed to this project, constructed on the 4.3 million m^{2} hacienda that once belonged to former Venezuelan president Eleazar López Contreras.
 La Lagunita has since become a wealthy neighborhood of El Hatillo.

 Although El Hatillo has been independent from Petare since 1809, it later became part of Sucre Municipality, where Petare is located.
 On November 19, 1991, Miranda's Legislative Assembly gave El Hatillo full autonomy, making it an independent municipality; this decision was issued in Gaceta Oficial on January 17, 1992.
 In 1993, Mercedes Hernández de Silva was elected the first mayor of El Hatillo.
 Since 2000, the Alcaldía Mayor manages some of the functions of the municipality.

+The municipality was the target of airstrikes by the United States Air Force during the 2026 United States intervention in Venezuela.
+One of the strikes killed a Colombian woman who lived with her daughter on a rural house.
+The woman, Yohana Rodríguez, was one of the two civilian casualties during the attacks.